Nikolay Stoilov

 Nikolay Stoilov (Николай Стоилов) is a Bulgarian-American film and stage actor, and writer.

 He is best known for his performance as Darco Lucev in the American film Lana's Rain (2002), as well as his roles in NCIS: Los Angeles, Alias, and voice in Despicable Me 2.

 He is also skiing competitively in the Far West Masters League.

 Biography and career

-Nikolay Stoilov has graduated the First English Language School in Sofia in 1987.
+Nikolay Stoilov graduated from the First English Language School in Sofia in 1987.

-He has served for two years in the Bulgarian military as a parachutist.
+He served for two years in the Bulgarian military as a parachutist.

 Stoilov received his Master of Arts degree in acting from the Bulgarian Academy for Theater and Film Arts in Sofia in 1992 (graduating one year earlier!), and then continued to study at the Guildford School of Acting until 1994.
-He has also graduated the Advanced Acting Program of the British American Drama Academy at Stanford University.
+He also graduated in the Advanced Acting Program of the British American Drama Academy at Stanford University.